-Over 28,690,000 foreign visitors came to Japan in 2017, according to the Japan National Tourism Organization.
+Over 28,690,000 foreign visitors came to Japan in 2017 (Japan National Tourism Organization).
 With such huge numbers, we’re seeing the expansion of convenient traveler services in Japan to make your stay even more enjoyable.
 Here are some that you can’t miss—especially for families travelling with babies and small children!

 - [Sponsored Links]

 Planning to move around Japan to see its many sites?
 Have unwieldy skis or golf clubs?
 Hoping to do some serious shopping?
 One thing that makes travelling a drag is having to cart around your luggage, from the airport to your hotel, between hotels, and back to the airport.

 Well, good news for you: with Japan’s speedy and reliable courier services, you can make use of baggage storage services or ship your heavy bags from place to place, in some cases even for same-day delivery.

 The most comprehensive resource on this is Japan National Tourism Organization’s website for ‘Hands Free Travel’.
 Shipping and temporary baggage storage services are available even at department stores and other locations, so check out the website to find a ‘Hand-Free Travel’ counter.